Best USB-C Headphones for iPad Pro iMore 2020

 - Use your old headphones: Apple USB-C to 3.5 mm headphone jack adapter

-Libratone's Q Adapt offer a unique type of ANC (which has four levels), and a Hush mode that squares things up when you receive an incoming call.
-They also come with three different sizes of tips, to ensure you get the best fit you can, meaning they won't fall out of your ears when you're using them.
+Libratone's Q Adapt offers a unique type of ANC (which has four levels) and a Hush mode that squares things up when you receive an incoming call.
+They also come with three different sizes of tips to ensure you get the best fit you can, meaning they won't fall out of your ears when you're using them.

 Although this pair of headphones was explicitly made for the Essential phone (an Android device), these unassuming headphones from Essential are pure function over form.
 Built for excellent sound and with a tangle-free silicone coated cable, you'll love the tone and the price.